-PlantForm’s proprietary vivoXPRESS® technology platform produces a wide range of biopharmaceutical products, including monoclonal antibodies, protein drugs and vaccines.
+PlantForm’s vivoXPRESS® plant-based technology platform is designed to deliver a wide range of biopharmaceutical products, including therapeutic and medical countermeasure drugs.
 Our pipeline includes:

-PlantForm's first product will be a biosimilar version of Roche’s breast-cancer drug Herceptin®, the brand name for trastuzumab.
+PlantForm’s lead product is a biosimilar version of Roche’s age-related macular degeneration (AMD) drug Lucentis®, the brand name for ranibizumab.

-Herceptin® has sales of $6.8 billion annually and began to lose patent protection in 2014 (2019 in the United States).
-Treatment with Herceptin® can cost as much as $100,000 per patient per year.
+Lucentis® had sales of C$4.8 billion in 2015 and begins to lose patent protecting in 2020 in the United States and 2022 in Europe.
+A treatment course with Lucentis® can cost as much as $30,000 per patient.
 PlantForm expects its plant-based production system will lower manufacturing costs by as much as 90 per cent.

-PlantForm expects to launch biosimilar trastuzumab, in partnership with a pharmaceutical company, in world markets in 2018.
-PlantForm management estimates the total market potential for all biosimilar trastuzumab products is $4 billion to $5 billion a year by 2019.
+PlantForm expects to launch biosimilar ranibizumab, in partnership with a pharmaceutical company, in world markets in 2027.
+PlantForm management estimates the total market potential for all biosimilar AMD products will be $3.5 billion a year by 2024.

 Antibodies for HIV/AIDS